OSU-CS362-F16/362Exercises/templates/hw2/README.md

 tar -xvf apache-maven-3.3.9.tar
 ~~~

 You can untar into the `bin` directory or a directory of your chosing.
-We will be using the Maven `mvn` command frequently and we highly recommend you add the `<untarred maven directory>/bin`  to your PATH variable.
+We will be using the Maven `mvn` command frequently and we highly recommend you add the `<untarred maven directory>/bin`  to your [https://kb.iu.edu/d/acar](PATH) variable.
 If you don't, you'll need to substitute `mvn` with `<untarred maven directory>/bin/mvn`

 * Get the latest files from the instructor's repository by running (from your repository directory)